SuvadeepMukherjee/Backend-Interview-Notes/express/routing.md

 });

-//define a routes for handling post requests
+//define a routes for handling post requests on "/login"

 app.post("/login", (req, res, next) => {